aaronkyle/social-development/thematic-issues/social-impact-assessment/methodology/methods_representative-samples.md

 Our hypotheses were: \(H_0: p = 0.5\) and \(H_a: p > 0.5\)

 Using Minitab, we would select Stat > Basic Stat > 1 Proportion.
 Choose the summarized data option and enter 278 for "Events" and 500 as the "Trials".
 Check the box for Perform Hypothesis Test and enter the null value of 0.5  Click Options.
 With our stated alpha value of 5% we keep the default confidence level of 95.
 Select "Proportion > hypothesized proportion" from the Alternative Hypothesis list.
-Since we verified the the conditions were satisfied, select Normal Approximation under Method.
+Since we verified the conditions were satisfied, select Normal Approximation under Method.
 Click OK and OK again.
 The output is:

 Test and CI for One Proportion
 Test of p = 0.5 vs p > 0.5